denten-books/plain-text/3-format.md

 of "effective" and "ineffective" sound combinations, where the criteria for effect is reduced to a critic's personal taste [@shklovksy_sborniki_1917, 24].

-What do Brik and company see as an alternative to symbolism?
-The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of "formalist" scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
+What did Brik and company see as the alternative to symbolism?
+The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of formalist scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

-A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" (*zvuk*) to "symbol" (*obraz*).
+A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
 Brik writes: "I believe that elements of symbolic and sonic [*zvukovoi*] art exist simultaneously, and that every given piece of [poetic] work comprises an equilibrium of these two heterogeneous poetic impulses" [@shklovksy_sborniki_1917, 25].
-Of the sixteen or so unique essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" (*zvuk*), or some variation thereof, in the title, as "sound image," "sound gesture," and "sound repetition."
-To this cluster of essays we may attribute the Russian formalist concern with *zaum*---literally, beyond sense, or beyonsense [@khlebnivkov_collected_1987, 179; @khlebnikov_king_1990, 151;
-@labelle_lexicon_2014, 63] these are nonsensical sounds that nevertheless elicit an affective, lived response, giving voice to ideas that are difficult to explain rationally.
-Poetry in the symbolic mode encodes meaning as inner
+Of the sixteen or so unique essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" [*zvuk*], or some variation thereof, in the title, in combinations like "sound image," "sound gesture," and "sound repetition."
+To this cluster of essays we may attribute the Russian formalist concern with *zaum*---literally, beyond sense, or beyonsense--- trans-rational, nonsensical sounds that nevertheless elicit an affective, lived response, giving voice to ideas that are difficult to explain rationally [@khlebnivkov_collected_1987, 179; @khlebnikov_king_1990, 151;
-sense: the elephant "stands for" memory, or the like. *Zaum* poetics (beyond sense) instead evoke affect through external shape, as sound.
-Khlebnikov writes that "incantation and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
+@labelle_lexicon_2014, 63].
+Poetry in the symbolic mode encodes meaning as inner sense: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, as sound.
+Khlebnikov writes that "mystical incantation and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
 Shklovsky defines *zaum* as "without words but with sound."
 He writes:

 > Thought and speech cannot keep up with inspired experience, and for this reason artists are free to express themselves not only in language of